TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/MythsFaqAcknowledgments/Index.rst

 Actually a data structure defined in TypoScript could also have been modeled in XML.
-Currently you *cannot* use XML as an alternative to TypoScript (writing of March 2013), but this may happen at some point.
+Currently you *cannot* use XML as an alternative to TypoScript (writing of May 2013), but this may happen at some point.
 Let's present this fictitious example of how a TypoScript structure could also have been implemented in "TSML" (our fictitious name for the non-existing TypoScript Mark-Up Language)::